 For the first time he had slept cradled by the earth in a world totally new to him.
-He had enjoyed living close to the land, experiencing its isolation and, standing on lofty peaks or lying warm in his sleeping bag, listening to its remarkable stillness.
+He had lived close to the land, experiencing its isolation and, standing on lofty peaks or lying warm in his sleeping bag, listening to its remarkable stillness.
 In ancient rocks he had glimpsed its past; in green shoots reaching above decaying vegetation he had seen the wilderness renewing itself, and in these things he had sensed its link with things eternal.
-He had felt his mind and spirit and every faculty of his body respond to its spell.
 He had found the wilderness not the empty land of his friend's imagination, but a land of beauty and life.

 The last soft daylight hung over the mountain rim when David started back to camp.
 He walked slowly, and turned often to look at the lake.
-On the last high rise he turned again, and now the red-gold of the setting sun reflected from fleecy clouds overhead.
+On the last high rise he turned again, and now the red-gold of the setting sun reflected from clouds overhead.
 The basin filled with the golden glow, and David knew that one day he must come again to this unnamed lake at the base of a granite wall in America's wilderness.